kaelzhang/bot-state-machine/README.md

 - **config?** `object`
   - **alias?** `Array<string>` the list of aliases of the option
   - **default?** `function(key, flags):any | any` defines the default value of the option
-  - **set?** `function(value, key, flags):boolean` throwable async or sync function to coerce the option value.
+  - **set?** `function(value, key, flags):boolean` throwable async or sync setter function to coerce the option value.
 The return value will be the real value of the option.
-You can also throw an error in the function to provide a verbose error message.

 Create a option, i.e. an argument, for the `command`.

+#### setter function

+You can also validate the option value in the setter function.

+If the validation fails, we can throw an error in the function to provide a verbose error message.

 ### command.action(executor): this